Adva Rodogovsky Trauma and Loss Therapy

 Fees & availability

-I currently have very limited availability in Clapham Junction on Thursdays 19:00-20:00
+I currently have limited availability in Clapham Junction on Thursdays at 17:00 and 18:00 and bi-weekly availability online on Monday at 17:00.

-Note that if you want to cancel an appointment I require 48 hours notice; otherwise, you will still need to pay for any sessions missed.
-I accept payment in cash or by bank transfer.
+Note that if you want to cancel an appointment, I require 48 hours notice; otherwise, you will still need to pay for any sessions missed.
+I accept cards and bank transfers.

 My Location

-I can provide my sessions from 2 locations in South West London, Wimbledon and Clapham.
-These locations are easily accessible from the surrounding areas such as Mitcham, Twickenham; Streatham, Brixton; Chelsea, and Mayfair.
+I can provide sessions online and from my clinic in Clapham Junction.
+Only minutes away from the major train station, the clinic is easily accessible from the surrounding areas such as Mitcham, Twickenham, Streatham, Brixton, Chelsea, and Mayfair.

 Clapham